-The shift to social distancing environments comes with a variety of challenges.
+The COVID-19 pandemic has presented many challenges in our work, academic and home life.
 You may be having a lot of reactions and feelings, all of which are valid and important.
 Remember, Mizzou is here to help with a variety of wellness and mental health resources.

 Visit MU Engage to find free virtual events to help your health and well-being.
 Free activities, such as meditation, mindfulness and yoga workshops are offered weekly, as well as community discussions, safe social events and studying seminars.